Aayush895/Markdown-Editor/README.md

 - [x] Build sidebar to view all the files
 - [x] Build the Markdown Editor
 - [x] Build the Markdown Preview section
-- [ ] Provide all the functionalites to the button
 - [ ] Integrate the backend APIs so that user can perform CRUD operations on the client side
 - [ ] Make the UI responsive
 - [ ] Add the dark / light theme toggler and store it in the localStorage so that the browser remebers the theme preference